lawnjelly/Misc/Batching/batching.md

 ## Vertex baking
 The GPU shader receives instructions on what to draw in 2 main ways:
-* Uniforms (e.g. final_modulate color, item transform)
+* Shader uniforms (e.g. final_modulate color, item transform)
 * Vertex attributes (vertex color, local transform)

 However, within a single drawcall (batch) we cannot change uniforms.
 This means that naively, we would not be able to batch together items or commands that change final_modulate, or item transform.
 Unfortunately that is an awful lot of cases.
 Sprites for instance typically are individual nodes with their own item transform, and they may have their own color modulate.

-To get around this problem, the batching can 'bake' some of the uniforms into the vertex attributes.
+To get around this problem, the batching can "bake" some of the uniforms into the vertex attributes.

 * The item transform can be combined with the local transform and sent in a vertex attribute.
 * The final_modulate color can be combined with the vertex colors, and sent in a vertex attribute.